About Our Company

 Over twenty years ago, Earth Henna was founded not only with the goal to create the best-quality henna and jagua temporary tattoo kits on the market, but also to operate with fair-trade practices and the well-being of our suppliers in mind.

-Since the beginning of Earth Henna, we have helped an economically disadvantaged family of Moroccan farmers, who provide us with henna (used for mehndi designs for thousands of years); as well as the impoverished indigenous Matsés people in the Amazon, who provide us with our jagua (the perfect material for creating realistic black temporary tattoos).
+Since the beginning of Earth Henna, we helped an economically disadvantaged family of Moroccan farmers, who provided us with henna (used for mehndi designs for thousands of years); as well as the impoverished indigenous Matsés people in the Amazon, who provide us with our jagua (the perfect material for creating realistic black temporary tattoos).

 The Story Behind Earth Henna and Lakaye Studio